 Where to Go

-Families tend to flock to beaches, but that doesn't necessarily mean you have to avoid them yourself.
+Families flock to beaches, but that doesn't necessarily mean you have to avoid them yourself.
 If you're planning a beach getaway, be sure to do your research before you go; you're less likely to find families at, say, Miami's trendy South Beach than at other public access points nearby.
 Try to seek out more secluded stretches of sand that might be harder to get to or that are missing some of the facilities (snack bars, changing tables, restrooms) that make beaches more convenient for families.
 Many upscale hotels offer access to their own private shoreline, allowing you to avoid the families that rent apartments or condos and visit public beaches.

 Another traditional vacationing spot for families is national parks.
-Luckily, most parks offer thousands of miles of trails for hikers, bikers, climbers and motorists alike -- so with the help of a good map, you'll be sure to escape the crowds around the major sights.
+Luckily, most parks offer hundreds of miles of trails for hikers, bikers, climbers and motorists alike -- so with the help of a good map, you'll be sure to escape the crowds around the major sights.
 If you can schedule your trip outside the summer vacation season -- even better!

 If you're planning a getaway to a major city, try to plan your trip during that particular destination's off-season if possible, and call ahead to major attractions like museums and monuments to make sure your visit doesn't coincide with a school trip.
 Seek out adult-friendly attractions, like pub tours, art galleries and boutique shopping, and spend a little more to eat in upscale restaurants rather than casual chains.
 Or go where picky children fear to tread and try out some ethnic eateries!
 Eating later in the evening often helps too.